 - Attachments.
-Provide any required attachments as separate documents or files, such as:
+Any required attachments provided as separate documents or files, such as:

 - any clinical study reports, trial protocols and amendments.
 The attachments for clinical trial reports must provide the full clinical trial report and a synopsis or summary of the trial report.
 The list of appendixes for the clinical study report should be provided, but the appendixes are not required in the submission.